All Episodes

 That's what you said yesterday.

-Don't bl I'm telling this is the guy who wrote this is named Joe Eaton, E-A-T-O-N, and that lead story is his.
+The guy who wrote this is named Joe Eaton, E-A-T-O-N, and that lead story is his, for those of you who are members of the Longshoremen's Union.

-And many of the same longshoremen who found a solid paycheck at the port of Baltimore worry that could change under a 2002 law that aims to protect American ports from terrorism.
+And many of the same longshoremen who found a solid paycheck at the Port of Baltimore worry that could change under a 2002 law that aims to protect American ports from terrorism.

 The law requires criminal background checks for longshoremen and other dock workers who could lose their jobs if they have a conviction in their past.